 Participant recruitment: Specify participant characteristics, your recruitment approach, sample size, and compensation.

 Discussion guide: Craft questions and prompts to guide meaningful discussions with participants.

 Timeline and logistics: Estimate project duration, list required tools/resources, and clarify team roles.

 Presenting findings: Plan how you’ll analyze, record, and present your research results effectively.

-With a comprehensive plan in place, you’ll stay focused, aligned with stakeholders, and on the path to gathering valuable user insights.
+With a comprehensive plan in place, you’ll stay focused, be aligned with stakeholders, and be on the path to gathering valuable user insights.